Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 -   a name: This must be unique among the strategy's variants.
 You typically use the name to identify the variant in your client.
 -   a weight: The [variant weight](/reference/strategy-variants#variant-weight) is the likelihood of any one user getting this specific variant.
 -   an optional payload: A variant can also have an associated [payload](/reference/strategy-variants#variant-payload) to deliver more data or context.
+The type defines the data format of the payload and can be one of the following options: `string`, `json`, `csv`, or `number`.
--   a value: This describes the purpose of the variant.
-For example, "Most Read" or "Most Popular".
+-   a value: specifies the payload data associated with the variant.
+Define this if you want to return a value other than `enabled`/`disabled`.
+It must correspond with the payload type.

 Open the gradual rollout strategy, select the **Variants** tab, and click **Add variant**.
 Enter a unique name for the variant.
 For the purpose of this tutorial, we’ve created 2 variants: `variantA` and `variantB`.
 In a real-world use case, we recommend more specific names to be comprehensible and relevant to the versions of the feature you’re referencing.
 Create additional variants if you need to test more versions.